 Over the past 10 years Sweta has worked for a range of organizations and entities including bilateral donors, local, regional and international NGOs in different roles as conflict advisor, program manager, facilitator and trainer, as well as charged with influencing policy.
 She is experienced in managing large-scale, complex programs and applying peacebuilding expertise in humanitarian and development settings.

-Prior to joining CDA, Sweta worked in a regional capacity for Oxfam GB to provide technical advice to fragile and conflict affected countries in Asia to improve program effectiveness, design processes that integrate conflict sensitivity into organizational policies and programs and build capacity of country teams and accompany them.
+Prior to joining CDA, Sweta worked in a regional capacity for Oxfam GB to provide peacebuilding advice to fragile and conflict affected countries in Asia to improve program effectiveness, design processes that integrate conflict sensitivity into organizational policies and programs and build capacity of country teams.
 At the Centre for Peace and Conflict Studies (CPCS), she used Systems approaches to peacebuilding to provide technical support to various peace processes through conflict analysis, negotiation support, capacity building for governments, armed groups and civil society, as well as influencing peacebuilding policies of conflict actors and the international community.
 She worked in particular to ensure that robust local skills and institutional capacity for peacebuilding was prioritized, national level processes were complemented by local peacebuilding initiatives and lessons were shared internationally.

 Sweta has worked in and supported teams in Myanmar, Sri Lanka, Pakistan, Afghanistan, and the Philippines.
 She has a BSc from Manchester Metropolitan University and a MA in Applied Conflict Transformation Studies from Pannasastra University.